ChrisYG/docker-LFPredictionIO/README.md

 ./run_parameters.sh will run the docker image, starting up a container in bash, with ports 7070, 8080, and 9000 open.

-./entrypoint.sh will run './build_base_engines.sh' to build base engines and 'pio eventserver &' to start the eventserver.
+Then cd to the PredictionIO directory, first run ./build_base_engine.sh, then run 'pio eventserver &'.

+Note that PredictionIO by default is installed in at '/'.
+Make sure to change the environment variables if path is changed, otherwise pio command won't be recognized.